Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

 \subsection{Uniform convergence of the additive martingales}

-In the remaining of \cref{sechom} we will make, in addition to~\eqref{intcfp}, the assumption that the dislocation measure~$\nu$ fulfills
+In the remaining of \cref{sec:A_Riemann} we will make, in addition to~\eqref{eq:A_Euler}, the assumption that the dislocation measure~$\nu$ fulfills

-Condition~\eqref{supercritical} holds \eg when $\nu(p_2>0)>\nu(p_1=0)$ and merely rephrases that the mean number $\mu(\R)=m(0)$ of particles is greater than~$1$, \ie the branching process $\z$ is supercritical.
-This implies that the \voc{non-extinction} event $\{\forall t\ge0,\ Z_1(t)>0\}$ occurs with positive probability.
-Condition~\eqref{smallq} is just a minor technical requirement for the possible values $q<1$ and is fulfilled in many situations: when $\ubar q\ge1$, when $\nu(\MP\setminus\MP_1)<\infty$, or more importantly when the measure~$\nu$ is \voc{conservative}, \ie $\sum_{i\ge1}p_i=1$ for $\nu$-almost every $\g p\in\MP$.
-Observe also that in the conservative case, $\ubar q<1$ is possible only if~\eqref{inthfp} holds, \ie~$\g Z$ is just a dilated pure fragmentation.
+Condition~\eqref{eq:A_Dirichlet} holds e.g.\ when $\nu(p_2>0)>\nu(p_1=0)$ and merely rephrases that the mean number $\mu(\RR)=m(0)$ of offspring of particles is greater than~$1$, i.e.\ the branching process~$\BRW$ is supercritical.
+This implies that the \emph{non-extinction} event $\{\forall t\ge0,\ Z_1(t)>0\}$ occurs with positive probability.
+Condition~\eqref{eq:A_Ramanujan} is just a minor technical requirement for the possible values $q<1$ and is fulfilled in many situations: when $\ubar q\ge1$, when $\nu(\MP\setminus\MP_1)<\infty$, or more importantly when the measure~$\nu$ is \emph{conservative}, i.e.\ $\sum_{i\ge1}p_i=1$ for $\nu$-almost every $\bs p\in\MP$.
+Observe also that in the conservative case, $\ubar q<1$ is possible only if~\eqref{eq:A_Archimedes} holds, i.e.~$\bs Z$ is essentially a dilated pure fragmentation.